-Because an interim CR imposes its own tight restrictions on obligating funds for its duration, an interim CR may impact upon an agency's administrative work.
-As one study of the potential impacts of interim CRs on DOD summarized, "[t]he most visible effect" of a short-term CR is its impact on the time and paperwork necessary to manage the distribution of funds.20 As a consequence, comments from agency budget officials about the impacts of interim CRs might focus on, or be colored by, this experience.
+Because an interim CR imposes tight restrictions on the obligation of funds for its entire duration, an interim CR may impact upon an agency's administrative work.
+As one study of the potential impacts of interim CRs on DOD summarized, "[t]he most visible effect" of a short-term CR is its impact on the time and paperwork necessary to manage the distribution of funds.22 As a consequence, comments from agency budget officials about the impacts of interim CRs might focus on, or be colored by, this experience.